norahkerendian/Recipe-Analysis-Project/README.md

   frameborder="0"
 ></iframe>

 The permutation test produced a p-value of **0.045**, which is less than the significance level of 0.05.
 Thus, I reject the null hypothesis, which suggests that there is sufficient evidence to support the alternative hypothesis: recipes with more steps are rated lower on average.
-This adds some insight to the relationship between the number of steps of a recipe and its rating.
+This adds some insight into the relationship between the number of steps of a recipe and its rating.

 ## Framing a Prediction Problem